TheCPMills/Statistics-of-Subsequences/README.md

 # C++ Implementation of the Feasible Triplet Algorithm

 This code is an implementation of the Feasible Triplet Algorithm as defined in the paper "Improved Lower Bounds for the Chvátal-Sankoff
 Constants", written by George T. Heineman, Chase Miller, Daniel Reichman, Andrew Salls, Gábor Sárközy, and Duncan Soiffer.
-For a further explanation of the code, please read this paper.
+We include a brief summary below, but for a further explanation of the code, please read this paper.

+The Chvatal-Sankoff constants $\gamma_{\sigma, d}$ are a set of constants such that

+$\gamma_{\sigma, d} = \lim\limits_{n \to \infty} \frac{E[LCS_{\sigma, d}]}{n}$

+where $LCS_{\sigma, d}$ is the $d$-LCS for $d$ random strings, where each string is of length $n$ and each character in the string is one of $\sigma$ possible characters, chosen with equal chances for each character randomly.
+Essentially, this constant describes the expected length of the LCS when compared to the original strings as long as the strings are long enough.

+The goal of this code is to calculate a lower bound on the constants, since their exact value is currently unknown.

 # How to run
 All code necessary should be included in this repository.
 First, download the repository.
 Open ParallelMulti.cpp and adjust the parameters at the top of the file.
 Keep in mind that this algorithm is highly exponential, creating and modifying multiple $alphabet\_size^{string\_count*length}$ vectors of doubles.
 Be careful not to set alphabet_size, string_count, or length too large.